 - finely grated parmesan cheese

 Coffee Grinder Use Conclusion

 Thanks for checking out this post, I hope this gives you the inspiration to make any of the things listed above or even come up with your own use for your coffee or spice grinder.
-Tag me on Instagram and show me what you make @emilyfabulous_blog or Facebook.
+Tag me on Instagram and show me what you make on Instagram or Facebook.
 And, sign up for my email list to get even more fun tips and recipes.